 Constructed for the 1964 World’s Fair, the Panorama of the City of New York exhibit at the Queens Museum shows the entire sprawling city in miniature.

-The Panorama was built by a team of more than 100 people working for the great architectural model makers Raymond Lester & Associates over the course of three years.
-Around 100 prolific architectural model makers built an incredibly realistic model of all five boroughs in New York City.
-The model now contains over 895,000 individual structures, including every building in the city that was standing before 1992.
+The panorama was built by a team of more than 100 people working for the great architectural model makers Raymond Lester & Associates over the course of three years.
+These prolific artisans built an incredibly realistic model of all five boroughs in New York City at a scale of one inch to 100 feet.
+(To get a sense of the scale, the model’s version of the 1,454-foot Empire State Building measures just shy of 15 inches tall.)
+The entire panorama covers an area of 9,335 square feet.